fclairamb/tc65lib/README.md

 !!!
-WARNING: NONE OF THIS HAS EVER BEEN TESTED ONCE !!!
+WARNING: NONE OF THIS HAS EVER BEEN TESTED !!!

+The code was taken from previous libraries that worked fine so it can be considered as OK but hasn't been tested.
+It's only here to allow people to take the parts they are interested in.

 <br /><br /><br /><br />